chloealbright/DevHiveMind/Language Overlap/Access Modifiers.md

 **These are the non-access modifiers for classes:

--   Abstract - class cannot be used to create objects.
+- **Abstract** - class cannot be used to create objects.
--   Final - class cannot be inherited by other classes.
+- **Final** - class cannot be inherited by other classes.

 **These are the non-access modifiers for attributes and methods:

-- Abstract - only be used in an abstract class and can only be used on methods.
+- **Abstract** - only be used in an abstract class and can only be used on methods.

-- Final - both cannot be overridden or modified.
+- **Final** - both cannot be overridden or modified.

--  [[Static methods | static ]]- both belong to the class and not the object. also in uml is represented by being underlined and a little bold. static members are used so, there will be one and only one copy of the member.
+- [[Static methods |Static]]- both belong to the class and not the object. also in uml is represented by being underlined and a little bold. static members are used so, there will be one and only one copy of the member.

--  transient - both are skipped when serializing the object containing them.
+- **Transient** - both are skipped when serializing the object containing them.

--  synchronized - methods can only be accessed by one thread at a time.
+- **Synchronized** - methods can only be accessed by one thread at a time.

--  Volatile - the value of an attribute is read from main memory and not cached thread-locally.
+- **Volatile** - the value of an attribute is read from main memory and not cached thread-locally.